-Melbourne Walks.com is perhaps Melbourne’s oldest walking tour company.
+Melbourne Walks.com is perhaps Melbourne’s oldest walking tour company (1991).
 As historians we investigate and assemble evidence files on lost infrastructure stories obtained from our walkers and records including over 100 mysteries listed below.
 Note we do not enter most of these structures – it is illegal to do so.
-However we do provide our Lost Melbourne Tour by arrangement for those who wish to explore the fascinating, unusual, hidden, quirky, and lost places of our city.
+However we do provide a Lost Melbourne Tour by arrangement for those who wish to explore the fascinating, unusual, hidden, destroyed and quirky places of our city.
 For information, visit LOST MELBOURNE TOURS

 1. Fact or Fantasy?
 The Degraves Lost Tunnel:

 “A hidden passageway leading to a lost